Year 2025 AGM Reports For AGM held on 9th May 2026

 In Lieu of Church Warden’s Report - including Fabric, Goods and Ornaments

-for Annual General Meeting 11th May 2025
+for Annual General Meeting 9th May 2026

 The grounds continue to be maintained by volunteers on a monthly Saturday basis and the grass cut regularly over the summer months by a volunteer for which I am very grateful.
 The gravestones are checked annually in the Autumn for safety and stability.
 The heating boilers are serviced annually and a gas safety check is carried out at the same time.
+PAT testing is carried out annually so that portable electrical equipment is monitored for safety.

 R. Willis